apalala/grako/README.rst

 * *BUG!* Fixed several inconsistencies in the implementation and use of ``buffering.Buffer`` line indexing.
 * Added the ``grako.synth`` module which makes synthetic ``grako.model.Node`` classes pickable.
 * Traded memory for simplicity and replaced the line-based line cache in ``buffering.Buffer`` for a position-based cache.
 Buffering needs to continue being ``str``-based for complex ``re`` patterns to work as expected.
+* Now patterns may be concatenated to split a complex pattern into parts, possibly accross several
+  lines: ``/regexp/ + /regexp/``.
 * Added basic support for symbol tables in ``grako.symtables``.
 * Now ``model.ParseModel`` is an alias for ``model.Node``.
 * Improved ``examples/antlr2grako`` so it generates more usable **Grako** grammars.